vsanthanam/ScoreFive-2/README.md

 $ ./sftool format
 ```

+You can add the `-v` flag to get a more verbose output.
+Behavior can be customized in `.sftool-config`.

 ### Running SwiftLint

 You can run switlint on the repo with the correct rules and files using `sftool`: